- What is the rotator cuff?

-- Do I need x-rays, MRI or any other test?
+- Do I need an X-ray, MRI, or any other test?

 - Is there other damage to the shoulder when the rotator cuff is injured?

-- What are the treatment options for rotator cuff injuries?
+- What are the rotator cuff tear treatment options?

-- What are some of the possible complications?
+- What are possible rotator cuff surgery complications?

-- What do I need to to to prepare for surgery?
+- How to prepare for rotator cuff surgery?

 - How long will I be in the hospital?